Study Abroad Costs & Financial Aid:

 - Puget Sound is committed to providing access to study abroad for all qualified students including students who receive Puget Sound need-based and merit scholarships.
 By charging Puget Sound tuition and fees, it allows Puget Sound aid to be used on all Puget Sound Approved Study Abroad Programs during the fall and spring semesters.

 - When students are studying abroad, they continue to receive administrative support from Puget Sound.
 Although they’re not on campus, they are still expected to share in the cost of supporting this infrastructure.
-Some of the services include, but are not limited to Technology Services, Student Financial Services, the Registrar, the Collins Memorial Library, Academic Advising, Career and Employment Services, faculty advisors and the Center for Writing, Learning, and Teaching.
+Some of the services include but are not limited to Technology Services, Student Financial Services, the Registrar, the Collins Memorial Library, Academic Advising, Career and Employment Services, faculty advisors and the Center for Writing & Learning.

 National Study Abroad Scholarships:

 |Benjamin A. Gilman International Scholarship||Must be a Pell grant recipient at time of application or time of study abroad.||up to $5,000, plus up to $3,000 additional for Critical Need Languages|

 |Boren Awards for International Study||See website for preferred languages and countries.
 Intended to promote long-term linguistic and cultural immersion.
 Programs of two or more semesters are strongly encouraged.||8-11 weeks: $8,000 for a summer program (STEM majors only)